malvesflorentino/aws-cost-benefit/README.md

 ## How to test

 Check if a new file was created on your current folder.
 The file is: output.txt.
-This file contains a list of AWS Instances sorted by value in order of decreasing.
+This file contains a list of AWS Instances sorted by the better cost benefit to the lowest.